 Core Materials address routine daily instructional tasks that become the basis for transition planning.
-Materials and lesson plans include daily living skills, circle time activities, classroom jobs, snack time tasks, recreation and games, home reports and daily sign-in procedures.
+Materials and lesson plans include daily living skills, circle time activities, jobs, snack time tasks, recreation and games, home reports and daily sign-in procedures.

-These are transitioning skills that should be incorporated in the classroom throughout all grade bands.
+These are transitioning skills that should be incorporated throughout all grade bands.
 While the task may look very different for a 4-year-old than for an 18-year-old, the goals are generally the same areas of need.
 The student goals that we address when completing these tasks are defined in several ways within the Unique Learning System®.

 Search & Download

 Student performance in the areas of communication, employability, daily living, self-advocacy and social strategies are defined by teachers/teams using the Core Rubrics in the GPS.

 These rubrics address key skills in combination with a score based on the level of prompting needed by the student.
 These scores remain in the Unique GPS and can be viewed and reviewed throughout all grade levels that the student is in school.
 The Core Rubrics can be located in the GPS: Core Rubrics tab.

 Student self-evaluation forms are part of the Core Tasks and enable students to rate their own skills and abilities in the areas that were addressed in the Core Rubrics that the service provider completed.
 From these evaluations, students will select four to five personal goals to focus on for the week or the month.
 Using a reward system, students can earn points, prizes or money for good skills being demonstrated.
 This tool can be most effective in teaching students to assume responsibility for their own behaviors/goals.

 Create a personal binder for each student.
 The binder is a student management tool for collecting and storing information.
 This binder contains class information as well as information shared between home and school.
 As students advance into older grades, they assume increased responsibility in the use of the personal binder.